 Moors Meadow is an intriguing and eclectic garden, full of appeal to the true plantsman.
 The seven-acre organic hillside site offers superb views over the Kyre Valley and comprises a variety of environments rich in unusual and exotic plants.
 There are countless spring bulbs, brimming herbaceous borders, a grass garden, a rhododendron glade, a fernery, a cottage-style garden, a herb garden, and a highly productive kitchen garden.
 Assorted paths wind through the garden to add a sense of surprise and secrecy.
 Every one reveals a rarity.
 Moors Meadow will fascinate the gardener who loves to explore at all times of the year and appeals to anyone not looking for formal or traditional planting.

-To see a short video of Moors Meadow in all seasons visit - http://www.goherefordshire.co.uk and search Moors Meadow.
+To see a short video of the garden visit "Youtube" and search "Moors Meadow Garden".

-Admission: £5.00 Children over 4-16 years £1
+Admission: £7.00 Children over 4-16 years £1.50

-Season Tickets £16 a great gift to yourself or for family and friends
+Season Tickets £20 a great gift to yourself or for family and friends

 Accessibility: The lie of the land makes some of the garden difficult for the infirm and sensible footwear is recommended.